 John T. Ford’s later success, though, never erased the association of Ford with his brief Washington venture in the public mind.
 In 1893, when the third floor of the former theatre collapsed, Ford made sure that everyone knew he was not responsible for the calamity.

 Although Ford died the next year, his family continued to run Ford’s Grand Opera House through 1921.
 Recently, his descendants came to visit Washington’s Ford’s Theatre, with which most of us associate John T. Ford’s name today.

 For further reading, Thomas Bogar’s Backstage at the Lincoln Assassination provides an overview of the characters involved.
 John Ford Sollers’s 1962 Stanford University doctoral dissertation provides further depth on the life of John T. Ford.
 Sollers was the grandson of John T. Ford.

-David McKenzie is Digital Projects Manager in the Education Department at Ford’s Theatre.
-He also is currently a part-time History Ph.D. student at George Mason University, studying 19th-century U.S. and Latin American history, as well as digital history.
-Before coming to Ford’s in October 2013, he worked at the Jewish Historical Society of Greater Washington, The Design Minds, Inc. and the Alamo.
+David McKenzie is Associate Director for Interpretive Resources and a part-time History Ph.D. student at George Mason University, studying 19th-century U.S. and Latin American history, as well as digital history.